 Obviously, cloth diapers will need to be washed.
 And we all have better things to do.

 It sounds much worse than it really is!

 If you have your own washer, perfect!

-I wholeheartedly recommend this small 1-CUBIC-FOOT HAIER PORTABLE WASHER that does an EXCELLENT job despite its very compact size!
+I wholeheartedly recommend this small 1-CUBIC-FOOT HAIER PORTABLE WASHER in the affiliate link below that does an EXCELLENT job despite its very compact size!

 This Haier washer is easy to operate, very quiet, and incredibly efficient.
 It does a superb job at washing, and the spinning cycle on this thing is amazing!
-It’s just perfect for apartments with no hook-ups whether you use cloth diapers or not!
+It’s actually perfect for apartments with no hook-ups whether you use cloth diapers or not!
 We used ours for years and never had any issues with it.
 When we moved, we sold it and recuperated about a half of the cost back while keeping the lowest price on Craigslist.
-This is an affiliate link.
-Check it out if you’re interested, and ask me in the comments below if you have any questions.
-I’ll be happy to help!

 As for drying diapers, you don’t necessarily need to use a dryer though it does obviously speed up drying time and also makes diapers softer.
 I believe that Haier makes a portable dryer as well, but I have no experience with using one.

 The art of washing diapers…

 So this is where it get a little tricky.

 - To begin with, not all detergents are OK for use with cloth diapers.
 It’s nothing a quick Google search can’t fix though.
 (We used COUNTRY SAVE detergent.
 Loved it.)